-After all, poor dental care is not a money-saving option like new clothes vs. second-hand.
+After all, poor dental care is not an area where good parents want to realize later that their children were shorted.
 However, even if your family has had poor dental care in the past, it’s not too late when they are teens to make up for those years.

-So, what questions would we recommend mom or dad ask before deciding upon a family dentist in Cincinnati?
+So, what questions does a mom or dad ask prior to choosing a family dentist in Cincinnati?

-There are two main considerations that will most likely affect your selection – how the dentist and staff treat you as a person and how the doctor and staff will treat your family’s oral needs.
-We suggest you ask these 10 questions to help you choose a dentist who offers the top-notch dental care you expect for your children and you.
+There are two beginning qualities that will probably affect your selection – how the doctor and staff treat you as a person and how the doctor and staff will treat your family’s dental challenges.
+We suggest you look at these ten questions to help you choose a dentist who offers the great dental care you need and deserve.

-Pedodontists (specialty children’s dentists) expect to see children soon after their first tooth erupts, as recommended by the American Academy of Pediatric Dentistry.
-A general dentist who enjoys treating children, would ask to see your child a little later.
-We like to see children by their fourth birthday at the latest.
+Pedodontists (specialty children’s dentists) expect to see children sometime after their first tooth arrives, as recommended by the American Academy of Pediatric Dentistry.
+A good general and family dental practice, will surely ask to see your child a little later.
+Dr. Peck would like to see children by their fourth birthday at the latest.

 #2.
-“What is on the agenda at the first dental encounter with my child?”
+“What happens at the first dental appointment with my child?”

-Assuming it is not a dental emergency, Dr. Peck would ask you to bring your child for a relaxed and fun appointment to develop a comfort level with the new sights, sounds and smells of a dental office.
-At our practice, depending on the child’s anxiety level, the little one can cuddle with you or, if like so many children we see, be okay with everything, they might be ready for sitting in the dental chair and just talk with Dr. Peck.
-Of course, if your child isn’t old enough for conversation, Dr. Peck may gently take a peek in the child’s mouth.
-Then, they can begin sharing with you and your child what happens in a dental office.
-If your young one is age three or older, they most likely are going to want to play with Dr. Peck’s noise-making tools, ride up and down in the dental chair, look at some interesting gadgets, and get some nice prizes when they leave.
+Assuming it is not a dental emergency, Dr. Peck would invite the young one for a relaxed and fun appointment to take any scariness out of the strange sights, sounds and smells of a dental office.
+At our practice, depending on the child’s anxiety level, they can cuddle with you or, if they seem to be adjusting well, they might be ready for sitting in the dental chair to simply chat with Dr. Peck.
+Of course, if your child isn’t old enough for conversation, we may softly take a peek in the child’s mouth.
+Then, they can begin describing for you and your toddler what happens in a dental office.
+If your young one is age three or older, they most likely are going to want to play with Dr. Peck’s tools and instruments, take a ride in the adjustable dental chair, look at some interesting gadgets, and pick out some cool prizes or toys when they say goodbye.